 ** The main browsers are Google’s Chrome, Microsoft’s Internet Explorer, Mozilla’s Firefox, Safari and Opera.

-(a) Clicking in the Username box on the Login form may lead to a message or symbol that indicates that the Login is not secure.
-The reason for this is referred to in further under the next Question.
-Note that, even if the message obscures the Password part of the Login form, that should not stop you from completing the Login.
+(a) Clicking in the Username box on the Login form should no longer lead to a message or symbol that indicates that the Login is not secure.
+[This matter is referred to further in the next Question.]
+Note that, should somehow you still see that message and have refreshed the browser (as suggested in the answer to the next question), and the message obscures the Password part of the Login form, that should not stop you from completing the Login.
 All you need to do, after entering your Username, is click outside of the form to clear the message and then enter your Password.

 (b) Under the login form, for use after you have entered your Username and Password, there is a field “Press Return or Click here to Login”.
 Clicking on that field is not working properly for everyone.
 If that affects you, simply press the Return key on your keyboard.